chethan143chiru/chethan143chiru/README.md

 # 💫 About Me:
-I'm currently pursuing engineering in MRIT, branch CSE<br>I'm looking to collaborate with skill learning<br>I'm looking for help with new solutions for problem<br>I'm currently learning upgrading skills
+I'm currently pursuing engineering in MRIT, Branch CSE<br>I'm looking to collaborate with skill learning<br>I'm looking for help with new solutions for problem<br>I'm currently learning upgrading skills

 ## 🌐 Socials: